StevenTammen/bibledocs.org/content/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/gods-perfect-character/_index.md

 {{% /nt %}}

-When firmly grasped, God's perfection---perfection in every way and according to any conceivable true standard---is a clarifying concept, *illuminating His motives*.
+When firmly grasped, God's perfection—perfection in every way and according to any conceivable true standard—is a clarifying concept, *illuminating His motives*.
 God's perfect character will never be less than the highest, the best, and the purest that the human mind can comprehend.

 <!-- --- -->